snayfach/MIDAS/README.md

 done
 ```

 4. Perform pileup on all samples.
+It's faster with the `--sparse` flag.
 ```
 for f in <....list of sample dirs....>; do
     test -e $f/results/snps/summary.txt && echo "Pileup already completed for $f" && continue